xoopscube/documentation/en/development/installation.md

 ### Upgrade

 The upgrade from an existing XOOPS Cube Legacy 2.2.x takes advantage of the functionality enhancements in XCL 2.3.x.
-For details, check what's new in **XCL 2.3.0 CHANGELOG**
+For details, check what's new in release notes or **XCL 2.3.0 CHANGELOG**

 XCL 2.3.0 provides a seamless upgrade for implementations.
-A simply GUI wizard to upgrae and update from Admin dashboard.
+A simply GUI wizard to upgrade and update from Admin dashboard.
 The upgrade GUI Installation Wizard will update the installation and retain the 2.x.x customizations in the new XCL 2.3.0 application.

 ?> Note: If the 2.x.x is a full install, then a 2.3.0 version will represents a full install (with all required modules).
 Upgrading a minimal installation takes less time due to fewer modules.